digingbil/com_nxpeasycart/INSTRUCTIONS.md

 -   **Simplicity**: MVP scope, clean admin SPA, server-rendered storefront with progressive Vue “islands.”

 -   **JavaScript only**: absolutely no TypeScript.
 All client bundles (including Vue) must be authored in ES6 JavaScript.

+-   **Modular Vue admin**: build the admin SPA with Vue single-file components, composables, and (when needed) Pinia stores—no monolithic scripts or inline templates; keep logic and translations in dedicated helpers.

 -   **Autoloading**: Never use `require_once`; wire every PHP class through PSR-4 namespaces and Joomla/composer autoloaders.